Iowa City Marijuana Possession Attorney

 Aggressive Defense against Drug Possession Charges

 Iowa state laws take a tough stance on the possession, sale and distribution of illegal drugs such as marijuana (also known as pot, dope), cocaine (crack), and heroin.
+Federal drug laws are even more harsh, frequently requiring mandatory prison sentences.
 Being found with even a small amount of marijuana can be enough to result in jail time and make you lose your license, pay heavy fines or even lose your scholarships or your job.